-Learn about studying Philosophy at Buckingham, home of the two-year degree and ranked 1st for Teaching Excellence in the UK*.
-Students are at the heart of everything we do: we’ve been 1st in England for Student Satisfaction for three years running (The Complete University Guide).
-You will love our personalised teaching model (with small class sizes), dedicated student support team, and beautiful, safe campus.
+Study Philosophy at Buckingham, the home of the two-year degree, ranked in the top 10 for Graduate Prospects (The Sunday Times, Good University Guide 2022).
+Students are at the heart of everything we do: our award-winning small class tutorials ensure every student is known by name and supported throughout their studies.
+You will love our personalised teaching model, dedicated student support team, and beautiful, safe campus.

 How do you answer the big questions in life?
 A Philosophy degree invites you to look at the fundamental questions surrounding knowledge, truth and ethics from a theological perspective, shaping your ability to reason effectively and structure a persuasive argument.

 At undergraduate level, we offer our students the opportunity to study a Philosophy, Politics and Economics (PPE) degree.
 This degree places a special focus on explaining how human behaviour shapes economic and political institutions.
 You will be introduced to philosophy, political theory and the philosophy of social science.

 Our PPE degree will equip you with a range of skills: from analysis, report writing, and group working, to developing a deep understanding of power relations, both domestic and international.

 We also offer an MA in Philosophy, which is taught in London.
 Pioneered by Prof Sir Roger Scruton and Prof Anthony O’Hea r, this highly regarded programme allows you to specialise in your chosen area of Philosophy, and you could progress on to a Philosophy PhD.